-What is the difference between term insurance and permanent life insurance?
+What are the differences between term insurance and permanent life insurance?

 Permanent life insurance is the best value for lifetime coverage.

-Term insurance is temporary insurance.
-It expires at the end of the guaranteed period.
-How long does permanent insurance stay inforce?
-The simple answer is that a permanent policy will remain inforce for as long as the policyowner wants to keep it.
-It was never intended to compete with permanent coverage.
-Permanent insurance puts the policyowner in control of when the coverage ends, not the insurance company.
+Term insurance is temporary insurance – it expires at the end of a guaranteed period.
+Permanent insurance will stay inforce as long as the policyowner wants to keep it.
+Permanent insurance puts the policyowner in control of when coverage ends, not the insurance company.

 “Over the past 25 years, people were sold a complicated theory called “buy term and invest the rest”.
 Individual policyholders were told they could invest better than insurance companies, encouraging them to invest the annual difference between a term premium and the higher premium for a permanent policy.
 The difference would go into a side fund to be invested with hope it would be used to pay for the much higher term premiums later in life, when the term coverage expired.
 For example, say the annual difference between a term policy and a permanent one is $7000 for a 40 year old.
 This marketing gimmick suggested that individuals would grow their small side funds better than insurance companies investing billions.
 Individual side funds pay taxes while cash value inside insurance policies do not.